-Advanced Program Online attendance policy requires students to attend all classes regularly and punctually.
+Students are required to attend all classes regularly and punctually.
 Absence from class for any reason does not relieve the student from the responsibility of completing all assigned work and may adversely affect the student's final grade.

-Any student who is consistently unprepared for class, fails to attend class and/or log into the course portal, neglects coursework, demonstrates a lack in English proficiency, or whose continued enrollment is disruptive to the progress of instruction, may be dismissed from the program.
+Any student who is consistently unprepared for class, fails to attend class and/ or log into the course portal, neglects coursework, demonstrates a lack in English proficiency, or whose continued enrollment is disruptive to the progress of instruction, may be dismissed from the program.
 Absences and tardiness are recorded daily on each student's record and are considered by instructors when they assign final grades.